Coak History, Family Crest & Coats of Arms

 Further to the south in Cornwall, another branch of the family was found.
 "In the reign of Charles I. the college estate [in the parish of Probus] belonged to the Cokes of Trerice; after which it became successively the property of Lewis, Goldingham, and Luttrell; and it is now in the possession of Mr. Johns."

-Important Dates for the Coak family
+Early History of the Coak family

 This web page shows only a small excerpt of our Coak research.
 Another 196 words (14 lines of text) covering the years 1206, 1340, 1576, 1592, 1613, 1750, 1552, 1634, 1563, 1644, 1582, 1591, 1661, 1624, 1642, 1607, 1650, 1640, 1650, 1563, 1644, 1656, 1653, 1692, 1685, 1674 and 1727 are included under the topic Early Coak History in all our PDF Extended History products and printed products wherever possible.